4. Contributing to PyPop

 • pypop.bib (BibTeX source file for bibliography)

-• html_root (any files or directories commited in this directory will appear at the top-level of the website)
+• html_root (any files or directories committed in this directory will appear at the top-level of the website)

 • reference (directory containing the old DocBook-based documentation, preserved to allow for unconverted files to be converted later, this directory is ignored by the build process)